platform9/express/docs/SRIOV.md

 Using the Platform9 Express tool, operators can deploy PMO with support for SR-IOV.
 The Express tool will perform many of the tasks outlined in the previous sections, including enabling IOMMU and passthrough support in the kernel, as well as implementing a unit file for persisting VFs across reboots.

-> Given the complexity involved in supporting Mellanox NICs, the Express tool will initially only support Intel NICs using the ixgbe driver.
-This includes the Intel X520, X540, and X550 families.
+> Given the complexity involved in supporting Mellanox NICs, the Express tool will initially only support Intel NICs using the ixgbe and Broadcom NICs using the bnx2x driver.
+This includes the Intel X520, X540, and X550 families as well as certain Broadcom/QLogic NetXtreme families.

 The necessary configuration details can be implemented globally using **group_vars**, or on an individual host basis using **host_vars**.
 Each method is described below.

 ### Host Variables

-Compute node-specific configurations can be implemented using what is known as host_vars.
+Compute node-specific configurations can be implemented using what is known as **host_vars**.
 Configurations that may vary between hosts include:

 * Network interface name
 * Quantity of network interfaces used for SRIOV